 We develop a strong portfolio of public charter schools through a rigorous evaluation process for new public charter school proposals.
-As we review applications, we ensure that they reflect a willingness and eagerness to accommodate and welcome all students.
-Applicants must provide evidence that their mission and school program are inclusive of all students, including students with disabilities, English learners, economically disadvantaged and at-risk students, and students above or below grade level.
+As we review applications, we read to ensure the application reflects a willingness and eagerness to accommodate and welcome all students.
+There are specific sections within the application guidelines by which applicants must provide evidence that their mission and school program is inclusive of all students, including students with disabilities, English learners, economically disadvantaged, and at-risk students, and students above or below grade level.
 This process also includes extensive interviews with applicants, a community meeting, and a public hearing before the vote to approve or deny the proposal.